SurajCSENITS/CPP-Codes/HashNotes.md

--> inding a unique index for all elements to store them is known as hashing The unique index -> hash value
+-> finding a unique index for all elements to store them is known as hashing The unique index -> hash value
 Function applied to find the hash value->hash function